truefoundry/elasti/docs/src/architecture.md

 2. **Scale Down to 0**: The service hasn't received any traffic for the configured duration and can be scaled down to 0.
 3. **Scale up from 0**: The service receives traffic again and can be scaled up to the configured minTargetReplicas.

-<br><br>

 ### Steady state flow of requests to service

 In this mode, all requests are handled directly by the service pods; the KubeElasti **resolver** doesn't come into the picture.
-KubeElasti controller keeps polling prometheus with the configured query and check the result with threshold value to see if the service can be scaled down.
+KubeElasti controller keeps polling Prometheus with the configured query and check the result with threshold value to see if the service can be scaled down.

 ``` mermaid
 ---